thej022214/hisse/README.md

-hisse is currently in review; see the manuscript at [here](http://biorxiv.org/content/early/2015/06/16/016386)
+hisse is currently in review; see the manuscript  [here](http://biorxiv.org/content/early/2015/06/16/016386).

 ### Installation